snw1/httpserver/README.md

 #HTTPServer

 A simple Linux/Windows HTTP server, written for educational purposes.
-Written in pure C++11, no libraies or 3rd party code used.
+Written in pure C++11, no libraries or 3rd party code used.

 ##Main Features